realBritakee/britakeesserversidemods/README.md

 Your directory should now look like this: ""steamapps\common\7 Days To Die\Mods\BritakeesServerSideMods""

 Note: Due to the The Fun Pimps changing how mods are loaded, these installation instructions will change soon

-And Here is a List of Full Server Side Mods that i Collected: